On uniqueness in structured model learning: Introduction

-For the motivation of uniqueness results for parameter identification, we refer to the works \cite{Egger15,Roesch96} in the field of classical inverse problems, which derive uniqueness results based on stability estimates.
 Nonetheless, there is little hope to obtain results of this kind for the general system \eqref{introsystem}, even if the known physical term is linear in its physical input parameters due to the ambiguity of shift perturbations.
 In this respect, it seems indispensable to exploit the structural/regularity properties of the unknown term $f$ and the input parameter $\varphi$, as it is in this work and in \cite{kutyniok23}, which was already discussed above.
 For the sake of completeness we also mention the recent preprint \cite{Kut24}, extending the results of \cite{kutyniok23} on identifiability for symbolic recovery of differential equations to the noisy regime.
-Note that both works \cite{Kut24,kutyniok23} focus on unique identifiability per se, i.e. the classification of uniqueness, whereas our work provides an analysis-based guideline guaranteeing unique reconstructbility in the limit of a practical PDE-based model learning setup. \paragraph{Structure of the paper.} In Section \ref{sec:problem_setting} we present the problem setting under consideration.
-The necessary assumptions are outlined in rigorous detail in Subsection \ref{subsec:assumptions}.
-In Subsection \ref{subsec:neuralnet}, applicability of our general assumptions for $\mathcal{F}$ being a certain class of neural networks are discussed.
-Applicability of the assumptions on the known physical term are discussed in Subsection \ref{subsec:physicalterm}, with examples both for the linear and nonlinear case.
-In Section \ref{sec:existence} wellposedness of the main minimization problem is verified under our general assumptions, while Section \ref{sec:uniqueness} deals with unique reconstructibility in the limit problem.
+Note that both works \cite{Kut24,kutyniok23} focus on unique identifiability per se, i.e. the classification of uniqueness, whereas our work provides an analysis-based guideline guaranteeing unique reconstructability in the limit of a practical PDE-based model learning setup.